-In this paper we exploit a natural experiment and show that the return of Yugoslavian refugees following the Balkan wars in the nineties resulted in the growth of exports from the former Yugoslavian countries to the rest of the world in the same products where those refugees worked at during their stay in Germany.
-As productivity is an underlying determinant of exports, we interpret our results as migrants being drivers of knowhow and technologies between countries, which result in productivity increases reflected in export performance.
-This assertion is backed by the fact that our results are particularly driven by migrants in occupations that are skilled, intensive in analytical and cognitive tasks, and intensive in supervision of other workers, as well as stronger in knowledge intensive industries.
-In that sense, our results are consistent with the literature linking productivity shifts and exports to improved managerial practices (e.g., Bloom and Van Reenen, 2007; Bloom et al., 2012, 2013, 2018).
+Given that productivity is an underlying determinant of exports, we interpret these results as supporting the idea of migrants being drivers of knowhow and technology transfers between countries.
+This interpretation is backed by the fact that our results are particularly driven by industries that are knowledge intensive, and stronger when returnees are skilled, are in occupations intensive in analytical and cognitive tasks as well as in other managerial characteristics.
+In that context, our results are consistent with the literature linking productivity shifts and exports to improved managerial practices (e.g., Bloom et al. 2013; 2018; 2019).